 •Do you have any other symptoms of illness?

 •Are you breast-feeding?

-Q. So, let’s see if I have this right.
-If it’s a painful, soft lump, and maybe the skin around it is red, and it seems to be growing, it’s probably from an infection.
-I should see the doctor for some antibiotics.
+If the lump you feel is painful and soft lump, and maybe the skin around it is red, and it seems to be growing, it’s probably from an infection.
+You should see the doctor for some antibiotics.

-A. Exactly right.
-You need to see a doctor about any underarm lump that a) seems to be worsening quickly, or b) doesn’t disappear within a couple of weeks.
+You also need to see a doctor about any underarm lump that a) seems to be worsening quickly, or b) doesn’t disappear within a couple of weeks.
 The only time you don’t need to pursue diagnosis and treatment of a lump in your armpit is if it disappears entirely, and doesn’t return.